Tutorial: Data Collectors, Pipelines, and Jobs

 Register a Data Collector

-You can register Data Collectors from Control Hub or from Data Collector.
-In these instructions, we'll use Data Collector.
+You register Data Collectors from Control Hub.
 StreamSets recommends registering the latest version of Data Collector to ensure that you can use the newest features.

 For a Data Collector installation with Cloudera Manager, you must use Cloudera Manager to register the Data Collector.